IQSS/Zelig/source/index.rst

 Welcome to Zelig!
 =================
-**Zelig** is a framework for interfacing with a wide range of statistical models and analytic methods in a common and simple way.
-Above and beyond estimation, Zelig adds considerable infrastructure to existing heterogenous R implementations by translating coefficients into interpretable quantities of interest and automating statistical procedures (e.g., bootstrapping) though an intelligible call structure.
+*Zelig* is a framework for interfacing with a wide range of statistical models and analytic methods in a common and simple way.
+Above and beyond estimation, Zelig adds considerable infrastructure to existing heterogenous R implementations by translating coefficient estimates into interpretable quantities of interest and automating statistical procedures (e.g., bootstrapping) though an intelligible call structure.

 For more information about the software including goals and direction of the project, please see the :ref:`about` page.

-To get started, we recommend following the :ref:`quickstart` and checking out the :ref:`userguide`.
+To get started, we recommend following the :ref:`installation` guide.
+Additional information about supported models, including tutorials, can be found in the :ref:`userguide`.

-To view the codebase visit the source repository: `https://github.com/IQSS/Zelig5 <https://github.com/IQSS/Zelig5>`_.
-For regular updates on releases be sure to follow us on twitter `@IQSS <https://twitter.com/IQSS>`_.
+To view the codebase, visit the source repository at `https://github.com/IQSS/Zelig5 <https://github.com/IQSS/Zelig5>`_ and for regular updates on releases be sure to follow us on twitter at `@IQSS <https://twitter.com/IQSS>`_.

 ------------

-**Zelig Models Inheritance Tree**
+**Implemented Models in Zelig 5.0.1**

+*Inheritance Tree*

 .. raw:: html